Kitsap County Council for Human Rights

 Applications are open to serve on the Council for Human Rights.
 Details and the online application are at kcowa.us/advisorygroups or contact Rebecca Pirtle at rpirtle@kitsap.gov.

-Sign up to receive Council updates and information through the county's electronic notification system.
+Stay up to date on events and other council activities!
+Sign up to receive updates and information through the county's electronic notification system.
+Be sure to check Council for Human Rights under the Board of County Commissioner topics.

 Submit information about issues concerning discrimination, violence and harassment